draghuram/pythonintro/doc/source/lessons/lesson2.rst

 =======================================

-In the last lesson, we learned basic data types - numbers and strings - and also about lists.
-In this lesson, we will study some more operations that Python provides for these data types.
+In the last lesson, we learned basic data types - numbers and strings.
+In this lesson, we will study a new data type called `List`.
+We will also learn about some more operations that Python provides for these data types.

 As you have already seen, it is useful to store values in variables so that our code is more readable.
 Example::